 The Port is governed by a seven member Board of Port Commissioners; one commissioner is appointed by each of the city councils of Chula Vista, Coronado, Imperial Beach and National City, and three commissioners are appointed by the San Diego City Council.
 The Board establishes policies under which the Port's staff— supervised by the President and Chief Executive Officer— conducts its daily operations.

-Bob Nelson - Vice Chairman
+Bob Nelson - Chairman

-Dan Malcolm - Secretary
+Dan Malcolm - Vice Chairman

 Robert “Dukie” Valderrama

 Robert “Dukie” Valderrama was sworn in to represent the City of National City in January, 2005.
 In 2009, he served as Chairman of the Board of Port Commissioners.
 He served for two years as a Director on the San Diego County Water Authority Board and served on the agency’s Engineering and Operations Public Affairs Special Budget Committee.
 His past appointments within the City of National City include serving on the agency’s Planning and Environmental Professional Committees.
 He has also served on the City of National City’s Park and Recreation Commission and as Chairman of the agency’s Planning Commission.
 Active in civic affairs, he has served as Chairman of the Board of San Diego Construction Council, Inc. He is President of A-D & D Drywall, Inc. and of WestCoast Scaffold, Inc.